nosajio/writing/choose-your-editor-2015-04-01.md

 ### atom

-<a href="" https:="" atom.io="" "="">Atom</a>, from the folks over at GitHub, looks a lot like most other text editors on the surface, but there’s a detail in it’s architecture that makes it very interesting indeed.
-It runs in [atom-shell](https://github.com/atom/atom-shell), which is basically a wrapper around Chromium, so it can be hacked on by anyone who knows enough Javascript to build a simple webpage.
+[Atom](http://atom.io/), from the folks over at GitHub, looks a lot like most other text editors on the surface, but there’s a detail in it’s architecture that makes it very interesting indeed.
+It runs in [atom-shell (now electron)]http://electron.atom.io/), which is basically a wrapper around Chromium, so it can be hacked on by anyone who knows enough Javascript to build a simple webpage.

 Atom, I think, is a step in the right direction of connecting the tech and the tools in a way that is intuitive enough to be played with, and robust enough to actually work.
 I’ve been using Atom for the bulk of my coding work for about a month now, and I’ve fallen quite hard for it.